HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 * **automated overlay remediation** – a generic technology that automatically scans for and attempts to remediate many common WCAG issues which affect the user interface, with complex algorithms and/or Artificial Intelligence.
 * **custom overlay remediation** - site specific code written by expert developer(s) to address specific conformance needs, and verified by accessibility experts in context, to avoid conflict with assistive technology.

 Browsers have great built-in tools for personalization, but many users do not know how to use them.
 Some sites add **personalization widgets** that often provide a range of accessibility features to make customization easier.
 Often this includes font size, spacing, and contrast, which is [included in the browser](https://mcmw.abilitynet.org.uk/).
 This may also include tools like [text to speech](https://en.wikipedia.org/wiki/Speech_synthesis), which is [included in Edge](https://www.microsoft.com/en-us/edge/features/read-aloud?form=MA13FJ).
 This can be useful for a range of users, but especially for those that do not have their own assistive technology available in that environment.
-These widgets can be helpful for users who are not actively using assistive technology or already maximizing their browser’s built-in accessibility features.
+These widgets can be helpful for users who are not actively using assistive technology or already maximizing their browser's built-in accessibility features.

 If used, it is important that these tools do not interfere with the UX including that of assistive technology users.
-For that reason, the European Disability Forum (EDF) published a report clearly stating that [Accessibility overlays don’t guarantee compliance with European legislation](https://www.edf-feph.org/accessibility-overlays-dont-guarantee-compliance-with-european-legislation):
+For that reason, the European Disability Forum (EDF) published a report clearly stating that [Accessibility overlays don't guarantee compliance with European legislation](https://www.edf-feph.org/accessibility-overlays-dont-guarantee-compliance-with-european-legislation):

-“Users of assistive technology already have their devices and browsers configured to their preferred settings.
-The overlay technology can interfere with the user’s assistive technology and override user settings, forcing people to use the overlay instead.
-This makes the website less accessible to some user groups and may prevent access to content.”
+"Users of assistive technology already have their devices and browsers configured to their preferred settings.
+The overlay technology can interfere with the user's assistive technology and override user settings, forcing people to use the overlay instead.
+This makes the website less accessible to some user groups and may prevent access to content."

 **Overlay remediations** are the second type of technology often found in an overlay product.
 Automated overlay remediation continuously tries to find and address common WCAG issues as the page is being rendered in the browser.
 Custom overlay remediations can also be written in JavaScript to overcome accessibility barriers, especially when there is legacy code which can no longer be updated.
 With good manual testing, especially with users with disabilities, a custom overlay can be an effective solution.

 There are many documented reports of popular automated overlays making a product less accessible for some users.

 This technology can address some common barriers for some users, making the site more accessible.
-Automated overlays can also advance an organization’s accessibility progress and path to compliance by freeing development teams to focus on more complex issues that can only be resolved by addressing the design or source code.
+Automated overlays can also advance an organization's accessibility progress and path to compliance by freeing development teams to focus on more complex issues that can only be resolved by addressing the design or source code.

 Unfortunately, many teams simply stop investing in accessibility after investing in an overlay.